nhscc/problem-statements/2022/qoverflow/qoverflow-part-1.md

 - If a user's answer is chosen as the accepted answer, that user gets 15 points.

 Users cannot upvote or downvote their own questions/answers.
-Users cannot upvote a question they've already downvoted and vice-versa.
-Users cannot vote on a question they've already voted on (e.g. upvoting multiple times is not allowed).
-This is all enforced at the API level.
+Users cannot upvote a question they've already downvoted (and vice-versa) unless they undo their previous vote first.
+Users can only issue one vote per entity (e.g. a user cannot upvote the same question five times).
+These rules are all enforced at the API level, so your team does not have to spend much time implementing them.

-Users can undo or "decrement" their upvotes/downvotes. **When a vote is undone, any points awarded to or taken away from any users will also be undone.**
+Additionally, users can undo or "decrement" their upvotes/downvotes. **When a vote is undone, any points awarded to or taken away from any users will also be reversed.**

 ## Requirement 2